gp22/frontera-digital/src/markdown/pages/services.md

 A lot of business owners get burned on websites by people who **over-promise and under-deliver**.
 Then they get stuck with a slow site that doesn’t work how they expect, and needs to be fixed by someone else at an increased cost.

-My name is Paul Garcia, my projects are designed to relieve all that hassle.
+Our projects are designed to relieve all that hassle.
 You’ll get a modern website that loads fast, works on all devices, is accessible for users with disabilities, and is easy to use and maintain — _even if you decide to hire someone else to work on it later_.

-### What makes me different
+### What makes us different

-From building high-performing marketing and sales systems for major telecom and media companies _(you might have even used software I built if you’ve ever signed up for a cable TV or Internet package online)_ to building web software in finance, not only do I have the skills to deliver the work, I’m looking to develop lasting partnerships.
+From building high-performing marketing and sales systems for major telecom and media companies _(you might have even used software we built if you’ve ever signed up for a cable TV or Internet package online)_ to building web software in finance, not only do we have the skills to deliver the work, we develop lasting partnerships.

-My process is **designed with you in mind**.
+Our process is **designed with you in mind**.

 _You’ll get:_